WICG/bundle-preloading/subresource-loading-server.md

 From the point of view of the client, a resource may be obtained individually or as part of a bundle.
 In the server, the most trivial implementation of this concept is to store both the bundle file and each of the individual resources.
 This introduces tradeoffs in terms of storage space and preserving the consistency between the version in the bundle and in the filesystem.
 Alternatively, the server may opt to store only the bundle file and serve subsets of it as required, as part of bundled or individual responses.

 There might be a performance hit as the number of resources becomes very large.
-We are studying
+We are studying the overhead of bundle preloading for servers, caching proxies, and browsers and aim to develop benchmarks to ensure the overhead is acceptably low.

 ## Data integrity